brandur/sorg/content/fragments/password-hash-nesting.md

     Argon2id(PBKDF2(original_password))

-The final hash is as strong as its strongest link.
+The final hash is as strong as its strongest link (disclaimer [2]).
 An attacker can't brute force the PBKDF2 component without also brute forcing the (much stronger) Argon2id component.
 All weaker hashes are banished from our database forever.

 The login path now handles all three cases (Argon2id only, PBKDF2 only, PBKDF2 wrapped in Argon2id):